Tejas1510/Hacking-Scripts/Python/RSA Algorithm/readme.md

 The server encrypts the data using client’s public key and sends the encrypted data.
 Client receives this data and decrypts it.

+To know more about the logic of RSA Algorithm.
+Kindly visit https://www.geeksforgeeks.org/rsa-algorithm-cryptography/

 ## Libraries required for the game
 - Socket
 - Before working with the project, you need to keep ready ip address of your system.
 You can retrieve ip address by :